- Home

 Reported cybersecurity incidents remained high.
 Cybersecurity threats have also grown more sophisticated, intensified by emerging technologies.
 For example, in Singapore, AI has been used to enhance phishing attacks and perpetuate scams.

-Through the Singapore Cybersecurity Strategy, the Government remains committed to a multi-pronged approach to defend against cyberthreats and build a safer digital domain.
+Through the Singapore Cybersecurity Strategy, the Government remains committed to a multi-pronged approach to defend against cyber threats and build a safer digital domain.

 Read more: External and Homeland Security | Government and Regulations